mikejacobson/angular-bootstrap-tabs-with-navbars/README.md

 ===================================

 Angular directive for quickly creating a two-level menu system with Bootstrap tabs as the top level and a Bootstrap navbar as the second level.
+That is, each tab has its own navbar acting as its submenu.

 <a href="http://plnkr.co/edit/7nFx83mQQJpUWfu38QxS?p=preview" target="_blank">Here's a plunk</a> showing it in action.